Do you ever get tired of looking at that drawer full of old cell phones?

 1. You'll find the best price - and thus make the most amount of profit - when you trade in or sell your cell phone.

 That's right, folks.
 With our selling price comparison tool, you'll not only be able to scour through locations of where you could sell or trade in your cell phone, but you'll also be able to find out what you can receive for your device.
-You'll be able to find how much you'll receive for your device with a simple glance and be able to make the most bang for your buck.
+You'll be able to find how much you'll receive for your device with a simple glance and be able to make the biggest bang for your buck.

 2. You will save time.